-If we start young, we can easily keep the conversation going.
+5. If we start Christian sex education young, we can easily keep the conversation going.

-But, if you have younger kids, you have a golden opportunity to open this conversation during a phase of life when they aren’t self-conscious and embarrassed.
-Start small in age-appropriate ways, and begin an open-ended, ongoing discussion that leaves plenty of room for questions and honest talk.
-And, don’t stop talking.
+But if you have younger kids, you have a golden opportunity.
+Begin conversations during a phase when they aren’t self-conscious and embarrassed.
+Start small in age-appropriate ways.
+Leave plenty of room for questions and honest talk.
+And don’t stop talking!
 Just keep it going.
-Check in every once in awhile.
-Ask questions about what she has heard.
-Find out if she has questions to ask you.
-If you are especially feeling awkward about it, talk in the car so that you don’t have to look each other in the face.
-You may both talk more easily that way.
+Check in regularly.
+Ask questions about what kids hear.
+Find out if they have questions to ask you.
+If you’re feeling especially awkward, talk in the car.
+Then you don’t have to look each other in the face.